orbithammer/theGlitch/README.md

 [![GitHub issues](https://img.shields.io/github/issues/orbithammer/theGlitch)](https://github.com/orbithammer/theGlitch/issues)
 [![GitHub stars](https://img.shields.io/github/stars/orbithammer/theGlitch)](https://github.com/orbithammer/theGlitch/stargazers)

-Welcome to **TheGlitch** - the online-est of tech rags.
+Welcome to **isGlitch.com** - the online-est of tech rags.
 Where satire meets silicon and the truth isn’t binary.

 A satirical tech news website that brings you the most outlandish, absurd, and humorous takes on the latest happenings in the tech world.
 If you love technology and have a sense of humor, this is the place for you.